 ------ On Ubuntu and Linux Mint ------ $ sudo add-apt-repository ppa:qbittorrent-team/qbittorrent-stable $ sudo apt-get update && sudo apt-get install qbittorrent $ sudo apt install qbittorrent [On Debian] $ sudo pacman -S qbittorrent [On Arch Linux] $ sudo dnf install qbittorrent [On Fedora] $ sudo zypper install qbittorrent [On OpenSUSE]

 Deluge is a free, lightweight, cross-platform, and open-source torrent with several features including encryption, local peer discovery, bandwidth control, and a simple User Interface.

-Deluge may look too simple at first launch but it can handle a lot more tasks that the above-listed features thanks to its support for plugins which extends its features to include a scheduler, web interface, auto RSS downloader, email notifier, etc.
+The deluge may look too simple at first launch but it can handle a lot more tasks than the above-listed features thanks to its support for plugins which extends its features to include a scheduler, web interface, auto RSS downloader, email notifier, etc.

 To install Deluge on Ubuntu and its derivatives, run the following commands.

 ------ On Ubuntu and Linux Mint ------ $ sudo add-apt-repository ppa:deluge-team/stable $ sudo apt-get update $ sudo apt-get install deluge $ sudo apt install deluge [On Debian] $ sudo pacman -S deluge [On Arch Linux] $ sudo dnf install deluge [On Fedora] $ sudo zypper install deluge [On OpenSUSE]

 Transmission is a free, lightweight, cross-platform BitTorrent client that makes it easy for users to download torrents quickly and easily.